 When I sat in the driving seat of an automatic car for the first time after driving manual all my life, I had no clue what to do.
 I was told just to put the car gear in D position, and it will start driving.
 Later when Japanese cars begun to appear on our roads with CVT gearboxes, we saw S and B instead of usual D1, D2 and D3.
 The previous shape of Honda City with CVT (Vario) also had same lettering next to its gear lever as well.
 I am not sure about the 1.5-liter steermatic Honda City, though.

 Many already know about the conventional auto cars, but CVT is still getting some traction.
 Here is what the gear lever of CVT looks like.
-Keep in mind different automaker have different letters on their gear lever.
+Keep in mind different automakers have different letters on their gear lever.

 P of course is the parking.
 Put the car in P when leaving to make sure it won’t crawl into a lamp post when parked.

-R makes it go backwards
+R makes it go backward

 N is for neutral.